-William P. Foley, II serves as non-executive Chairman of the Board, and we entered into a non-executive director services agreement with him on January 8, 2016.
-With respect to Mr. Foley's compensation in 2019, our directors discussed the critical role Mr. Foley plays in the formation and execution of our long-term strategic vision.
+With respect to Mr. Foley's compensation in 2020, our directors discussed the critical role Mr. Foley plays in the formation and execution of our long-term strategic vision.
 Mr. Foley founded FNF in 1984 and transformed it into a leading provider of title insurance, escrow and other title-related services.
 Under Mr. Foley's leadership, FNF, through our title insurance underwriters, issues more title insurance policies than any other title company in the United States.
 In addition to the incredible value Mr. Foley has created at FNF, he led the teams that created additional value for FNF's shareholders through strategic transactions such as:

-- The spin-off of FIS in 2006, which, under Mr. Foley's continued leadership from 2006 to 2016, became a global leader in financial services technology.
-As of December 31, 2019, FIS had a market capitalization of \$85.3 billion. - FNF's acquisition of LPS, where Mr. Foley unlocked the value of technology, data and analytics businesses by separating Black Knight's businesses from LPS' transaction services businesses that are now part of ServiceLink, and led the management team through a process of maximizing operational efficiencies and creating a culture of cross-selling.
-From FNF's spin-off of Black Knight to our shareholder in September 2017 to December 31, 2019, the value of Black Knight's stock increased from \$43.05 per share to \$64.48 per share, representing an aggregate increase in value of \$1.8 billion with respect to the approximately 83.3 million shares of Black Knight distributed to our shareholders. - The split-off of our non-core businesses which formerly comprised our FNF Ventures Group into Cannae.
-Cannae's stock price has increased from \$18.39 at the split-off in November 2017 to \$37.19 on December 31, 2019, representing an increase in value of \$1.3 billion with respect to the Cannae shares distributed to our shareholders.
+- The spin-off of Fidelity National Information Services, Inc. in 2006, which, under Mr. Foley's continued leadership from 2006 to 2016, became a global leader in financial services technology.
+As of December 31, 2020, FIS had a market capitalization of \$87.8 billion. - FNF's acquisition of Lender Processing Services, Inc. (LPS), where Mr. Foley unlocked the value of technology, data and analytics businesses by separating Black Knight's businesses from LPS' transaction services businesses that are now part of ServiceLink and led the management team through a process of maximizing operational efficiencies and creating a culture of cross-selling.
+From FNF's spin-off of Black Knight to our shareholder in September 2017 to December 31, 2020, the value of Black Knight's stock increased from \$43.05 per share to \$88.35 per share, representing an increase in value of \$3.8 billion with respect to the approximately 83.3 million shares of Black Knight distributed to our shareholders. - The split-off of our non-core businesses which formerly comprised our FNF Ventures Group into Cannae.
+Cannae's stock price has increased from \$18.39 per share at the split-off in November 2017 to \$44.27 on December 31, 2020, representing an increase in value of \$1.8 billion with respect to the Cannae shares distributed to our shareholders.